-- 1. Clothing should fit modestly, not oversized or too tight. - 2.
-Shorts worn at school-sponsored events must meet these specifications: the length of shorts worn by students who attend school-sponsored events must be no shorter than mid-thigh. - 3.
-Athletic uniform shorts not meeting the length requirement may only be worn for the sport for which they were assigned. - 4.
-Leggings, running tights, or tight-fitting yoga pants that are worn alone are not permitted at any time. - 5.
+- 1. Each event will specify the requirements or guidelines that apply to that event. - 2.
+Shorts, jeans, T-shirts, warm-ups, etc. are not permitted unless approved by the Administration. - 3.
+Clothing should fit modestly, not oversized or too tight. - 4.
+Shorts worn at school-sponsored events must be no shorter than mid-thigh.

+- 5. Athletic uniform shorts not meeting the length requirement may only be worn for the sport for which they were assigned. - 6.
+Leggings, running tights, or tight-fitting yoga pants that are worn alone are not permitted at any time. - 7.
 Tattoos are not permitted.
-Students with existing tattoos must keep them covered.

-6. Hair should be of natural colors.
+Students with existing tattoos must keep them covered. - 8.
+Hair should be of natural colors.
 Dyeing of unnatural hair colors (burgundy, green, blue, etc.) or styles that draw undue attention are not permitted.
-Any hair coloring should only complement the existing color; thus, a natural color remains.
+Any hair coloring should only complement the existing color; thus, a natural color remains. - 9.
+No off-the-shoulder, strapless, or spaghetti-strap tops/dresses are permitted. - 10.
+Field trips/special trips will publish the expected dress code with approval from the Administration.